 Over time, it slowly becomes dirtier and dirtier, till it's almost unrecognisable.
 This quick guide is about how to bring the chrome and polished stainless or even titanium types back to like new again with a couple of popular products from our great car care range.

 Cleaning out the pipes

 - First thing to do is spray our Orange Agent degreasing citrus cleaner directly onto the area to be cleaned.
 Spray it about 15cm away from pipes.

 - We also like to clean the carbon deposits inside the exhaust while we're at it.
 Get a good sized bucket and half fill with a capful of any of our car washes in it.
 Spray the inners with Orange Agent and then unceremoniously clean them by sticking our Flat Head wheel brush up the pipes, spinning it around and cleaning the insides.
 Its small head design works a treat for this job on most bigger bore exhausts.
 Be warned, as this can get quite messy, particularly if you're using the "in and out" technique with a bit of speed for cleaning them.

 - Rinse off with water and wipe the pipes clean/dry with a Dirty Deeds microfibre cloth.
 Don't get too much water inside the exhausts.

 - Once you're done with the grime, you now want some shine.
 So grab our Metal Polish and a couple of our Dirty Deeds microfibre cloths.

 Polishing the pipes

-- Apply a long dollop of Metal Polish across the middle of the cloth.
+- Apply three or four dollops of Metal Polish across the middle of the cloth.
 It's worth noting that this polish doesn't work as well when you use too much, so don't smother it too heavily on there.

 - Wrap it around the exhaust, holding onto both ends of the cloth and gently pull it from side to side in a moderate fashion.

 - Once done, wipe the freshly polished area clean with a second clean Dirty Deeds microfibre cloth and inspect the exhaust tip.
 If it looks like it could still get better, repeat the process once more.
 Always turn the cloth to a clean side for subsequent product removal.